tsuyoshiohashi/End_Device_GPS_tracker/README.md

 License:The source files in this repository are made available under the EclipsePublic License v1.0, except for the aes implementation, that has been copied from the lmic_pi https://github.com/ernstdevreede/lmic_pi, cayenne_lpp has been copied from the cayenne_lpp https://github.com/aabadie/cayenne-lpp

-This repositry is forked from simgle_chan_pkt_fwd, https://github.com/tftelkamp/single_chan_pkt_fwd .
+This repositry is forked from single_chan_pkt_fwd, https://github.com/tftelkamp/single_chan_pkt_fwd .

 ====================================================